nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

 Dynamic application security testing (DAST) is used to detect security vulnerabilities in an application while it is running, so as to help you remediate these concerns while in development.
+Again, yet another example of `thinking about application and infrastructure security from the start.`

 The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular free DAST tools actively maintained by hundreds of international volunteers, so add a step to test the application.